Shopping in Goa: 4 Must Visit Colourful, Hippie, Flea Markets in Goa

 The beach is busy with people enjoying a sunset stroll, swimming, practicing acro yoga, jamming and catching up with friends.
 As well as the interesting and colourful stalls and sellers there are also carts selling coconuts, chai, corn and watermelon.
 Just after sunset a drum circle often starts up nearby where you can let loose and dance to the rhythm of the drums.

 Mapusa Local Market

-For a more local feel head into the non touristy, slightly shabby, small town of Mapusa.
+For a more local feel and to get some bargains head into the non touristy, slightly shabby, small town of Mapusa.
 The Mapusa market is held next to the bus station every day, apart from Sunday, but Friday sees the largest market and also now attracts some of the more intrepid tourists away from the beaches looking for more practical items and better bargains than the touristy markets and also getting a taste of authentic Goan life in the meantime.